 This document demonstrates the opportunities for development around each of Prince George’s County’s 15 Metrorail stations.
 It offers a wealth of information for investors seeking access to the strong Washington, D.C. market by capitalizing on the region’s most strategic, yet undervalued sites.TOP

-A high quality light rail investment will strengthen property values and business opportunities.
-However, with this promise also comes challenges.
-We are pressing the state and local governments to implement zoning, housing, economic assistance, and other policies to ensure low wage workers, renters and small businesses have the opportunity to stay in communities to be served by the Purple Line.
+We are pressing the state and local governments to implement zoning, housing, economic assistance, and other policies to ensure low-wage workers, renters and small businesses have the opportunity to stay in communities to be served by the Purple Line.

-We are working to ensure that the County supports housing preservation, and assists renters and small businesses, so that everyone can benefit from the Purple Line, and we are asking the State of Maryland to set aside funds to assist the county in this effort.
+We are working to ensure that Prince George’s County supports housing preservation and assists renters and small businesses so that everyone can benefit from the Purple Line, and we are asking the State of Maryland to set aside funds to assist the county in this effort.